What You Need to Know About Colorado ESA Letters

 If the letter isn't valid, we will provide a full refund.

-If you experience any of these conditions, an ESA letter can provide essential legal protections, including housing rights under both federal and state laws.
+If you experience any of these conditions, a offcial letter can provide essential legal protections, including housing rights under laws for all states.
+You can start by asking your doctor for an ESA, who will evaluate your condition and determine whether you qualify for an ESA.

 Fair Housing Act (FHA) Protections